David Cohen (rabbi): Education

 Cohen was born in Maišiagala, near Vilna (in modern Lithuania), the scion of a distinguished rabbinic family.
 In his youth he studied at the Raduń Yeshiva under Rabbi Yisrael Meir Kagan, at the Volozhin yeshiva, and at the yeshiva in Slabodka.
 Even at that time, his restless and inquiring mind led him to extend his studies beyond the traditional subjects taught in the yeshivot.
 Thus he turned to Rabbi Samson Raphael Hirsch and the early writings of Rabbi Abraham Isaac Kook.
 He also studied Russian to prepare himself for entrance to the university.

 During the Russian Revolution of 1905 he was twice arrested but was not detained.
-His spiritual unrest and the desire to widen his intellectual horizon led him to enrol in the Academy for Jewish Studies established by Baron David Guenzburg, where one of his close fellow students was Zalman Shazar, later president of Israel.
+His spiritual unrest and the desire to widen his intellectual horizon led him to enroll in the Academy for Jewish Studies established by Baron David Guenzburg, where one of his close fellow students was Zalman Shazar, later president of Israel.
 From there he proceeded to Germany to study at the University of Freiburg.
 At the outbreak of World War I he was interned as an enemy alien, but was released and made his way to Basel, Switzerland, where he became involved in the Jewish Community while continuing studying Torah and also studying philosophy, classical literature, and Roman law at the University of Basel.